-- 1. Turn down the thermostat, let appliance completely cool and then unplug appliance before servicing. - Follow section of Side Curtain Replacement on page 24 to remove right side from the appliance. - Disconnect two (2) white wires from the white and blue wires of the exhaust blower. - 4.
+- 1. Turn down the thermostat, let appliance completely cool and then unplug appliance before servicing. - 2.
+Follow section on Side Curtain Replacement on page 24 to remove right side curtain from the appliance. - 3.
+Disconnect 2 white wires from the white and blue wires of the exhaust blower. - 4.
 There is a removable plate on the exhaust blower.
-Depending on the model, use a 1/4 inch socket, or 1/4 inch Nut Driver or #2 Phillips Head screw driver to loosen the six (6) screws in the keyhole shaped holes and rotate the plate.
-It is only necessary to loosen screws (Figure 25.1). - Remove the exhaust blower and gasket. - 6.
+Depending on the model, use a 1/4 inch socket, or 1/4 inch Nut Driver or #2 Phillips Head screw driver to loosen the 6 screws in the keyhole shaped holes and rotate the plate.
+It is only necessary to loosen screws (Figure 25.t1). - 5.
+Remove the exhaust blower and gasket. - 6.
 Check for degradation on the gasket and replace if necessary using the gasket included in the kit. - 7.
 Re-install in reverse order.

-D. Snap Disc #1, #2, #3 Replacement Snap Disc #1 - Convection Blower
+D. Snap Disc Replacements

+Snap Disc #1 - Convection Blower

 - 1. Turn down thermostat, let appliance cool completely if running.
-Then unplug appliance before servicing. - 2.
-Follow section on Side Curtain Replacement on page 24 to remove right side from the appliance. - Snap disc #1 is located on the convection plenum below the feed motor (Figure 25.2). - 4.
+Then unplug appliance before servicing. - Follow section on Side Curtain Replacement on page 24 to remove right side curtain from the appliance. - Snap disc #1 is located on the convection plenum below the feed motor (Figure 25.2). - 4.
 It has two purple wires attached to it with 1/4 inch female spade terminals. - 5.
 Disconnect the two wires from the snap disc.
 Using a #2 Phillips screwdriver, remove the two screws securing the snap disc to the appliance. - 6.
 Re-install in reverse.